VAT in the Czech Republic

 Why identify yourself to VAT in the Czech Republic?

 You may need a VAT number in the Czech Republic to fulfil your tax obligations in this country.
 Indeed, certain activities such as sales, purchases and subcontracting operations may require VAT identification.
-To check if your activities require VAT identification in the Czech Republic, use our VAT simulator or contact us.

-VAT Czech is named n/aand the VAT numbers in the Czech Republic have the following structure: CZ99999999 / CZ999999999 / CZ9999999999.
+Czech VAT is named n/aand the VAT numbers in the Czech Republic have the following structure: CZ99999999 / CZ999999999 / CZ9999999999.

 How do I get a VAT number in the Czech Republic?

-The administrations in charge of in the Czech Republic VAT are the following: Tax authorities, Ministry of Finance.
+The administrations in charge of VAT in the Czech Republic are the following: Tax authorities, Ministry of Finance.

-Companies with a VAT number in the Czech Republic must complete and submit VAT returns in the Czech Republic detailing all taxable income (sales) and expenses (costs), with the following periodicity: monthly depending on threshold, quarterly depending on threshold/for certain services.
+Companies with a VAT number in the Czech Republicmust complete and file dVAT decl arations in the Czech Republic detailing all taxable income (sales) and expenses (costs), at regular intervals:monthly depending on threshold, quarterly depending on threshold/for certain services.

 Failure to comply with the deadlines imposed by the Czech authorities for the deposit and payment of VAT will result in the payment of penalties .
 For this reason, it is recommended that foreign companies use the services of an agent or a tax representative.